scodec/scodec/README.md

     // Successful(DecodeResult(Point(-5, 10, 1), BitVector(empty)))
 ```

-New codecs can be created by either implementing the `Codec` trait or by passing an encoder function and decoder function to the `Codec` apply method.
-Typically, new codecs are created by applying one or more combinators to existing codecs.
+New codecs can be created by either implementing the `Codec` trait though typically new codecs are created by applying one or more combinators to existing codecs.

 See [the guide](http://scodec.org/guide/) for detailed documentation.
 Also, see [ScalaDoc](http://scodec.org/api/).
 Especially:
  - [`Codec`](http://scodec.org/api/scodec-core/1.11.1/#scodec.Codec)